Contents (click on a category name to go to that section)

 RC-4 If your rider classification changes within organizations or events other than the NESC during the season, it is the rider’s responsibility to report this change in writing to the NESC as soon as it occurs.
 Failure to do so may result in forfeiture of all championship points, loss and or forfeiture of all contingency prizes, return of all prizes won and suspension from NESC competition.
 The length of the suspension will be at the discretion of the NESC Competition Committee.

 RC-5 Rider’s classifications are assigned by the NESC Competition Committee only.
 The information that you supply the NESC, your NESC riding record, classifications at non-NESC events, promotional points earned determine your rider classification.
 Riders may not “decide” what class or classifications they “feel” like riding.
+If you decide to self-promote, you must notify NESC before you race in the higher class and you may not go back in class at a later date.
 Special NESC events are excluded

 RC-6 You must ride in the highest rider classification that you have held or hold in any organization or events past or present.
-If you have not raced in a number of years and are unsure of your classification: Does the group or organizations in which you’ve been riding have different classifications from those listed?
-Or do you have questions about classifications?
-Then you need to communicate with the NESC Competition Committee in writing only; no telephone calls please, explaining your problems or questions.
+If you have not raced in a number of years and are unsure of your classification, if the group or organization in which you’ve been riding has different classifications from those listed, or if you have other questions about classifications, then you need to communicate with the NESC Competition Committee in writing only; no telephone calls please, explaining your problems or questions.
 Pro/Expert Expert, Pro-Am., and such are Expert “A” in the NESC.
 Riders who have earned a two digit national number or qualified for a national or supercross, earned a top five position in an NESC Pro/Expert championship series or earned a total of 220 promotional points are Pro riders.
 An expert rider must be of 16 years of age with an accumulation of 120 promotional points.

 S-1 When the race winner receives the checkered flag, the race will be considered completed on this lap.
 No rider will be allowed to make up lost laps after the checkered flag; however, the riders will be allowed 3 minutes to complete their final lap.
 Rider, bike and transponder must pass over the finish line together.
 The three-minute time period is to begin when the checkered flag is first given to the lead rider.
 Under any circumstances the winner is the leader at the time the checkered flag is given.
 Final results will be confirmed through scoring.